codlark/cls-docs/docs/Selecting-Strings.md

     [slice | abcdefg | -1| 1]
 gets ""

-To sumerize, use `substr` if you know how long of a sting to get and `slice` for everything else.
+To summarize, use `substr` if you know how long of a sting to get and `slice` for everything else.